Keeping your home safe while you're on holiday

 Be mindful of what you post online

-It can be very tempting to tell the whole world and their dog that you are heading away for a holiday via social media, as well as posting beautiful snaps of your time.
-However, you should be aware that such actions can alert potential criminals to an unoccupied house, so try to limit what you’re posting online, or at least ensure your privacy setting are as tight as possible.
+While all you might want to do is share your holiday photos, it’s worth being wary of what you post online while you’re away.
+This can alert potential criminals to an unoccupied house, so try to limit what you’re posting online, or at least check that your privacy settings are as tight as possible.
 Think about it – how many of your Facebook friends or Twitter followers do you even know that well?